majedelhelou/majedelhelou.github.io/_pages/about.md

 *~Last updated Jan 2020~
 Do not hesitate to contact me with questions regarding publications/code.*

-I am currently starting my fourth PhD year at EPFL, the first year was with the EDIC fellowship before joining the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
+I am currently in my fourth PhD year at EPFL, the first year was with the EDIC fellowship before joining the Image and Visual Representation Lab [IVRL](https://ivrl.epfl.ch/).
 My research is in computational imaging and applied machine learning (touches on signal/image processing, computer vision, deep learning, and optics).

 [//]: # (**For my publications** with IVRL, refer to the [publications page](https://ivrl.epfl.ch/publications/) of our lab or [my publications page here](https://majedelhelou.github.io/publications/).)